 This course will explore the literature of various cultures in the context of multicultural literature as a pedagogical tool.
 As educators, we have students of diverse cultural backgrounds in our classrooms, so we should familiarize students with cultural archetypes beyond those traditional archetypes with which we're familiar.
 Course objectives: students will be introduced to the theoretical foundation of multicultural literature; students will explore literature written by authors from cultures beyond Western tradition; students will examine the ways in which literature across cultures can be seen as artifacts of the cultures which produce them; and students will study the ways in which literature in turn contributes to the production of culture.

-In this three-credit course, students will develop a written philosophy of teaching multicultural literature, a philosophy which includes research-based discussion of the issues involved in teaching texts written by authors from other cultures to students from a variety of cultural backgrounds; students will apply critical texts which explore various issues of cultural consideration to literature from cultures outside of the traditional Western canon; and students will incorporate formal research and documentation into their writing, including research obtained through modern, technology-based research tools.
-Assignments will include weekly research-based reflections, produced after reading both primary and secondary texts; and a final project based on course-based critical texts and students' independent research.
+In this three-credit course, students will develop a written philosophy of teaching multicultural literature, a philosophy which includes research-based discussion of the issues involved in teaching texts written by authors from other cultures to students from a variety of cultural backgrounds; students will apply critical texts which explore various issues of cultural consideration to literature from cultures outside of the traditional Western canon; and students will incorporate formal research and documentation into their writing, including research based reflections, produced after reading both primary and secondary texts; and a final project based on course-based critical texts and students' independent research.